Last Updated on November 12, 2017 by Rakesh Gupta

 After completion, I thought of sharing some of my experience regarding my preparation for the exam.
 So here we go >>

-Basically someone who is sitting for the exam should have at least 6 months of experience working as Salesforce Developer.
+Basically, someone who is sitting for the exam should have at least 6 months of experience working as Salesforce Developer.
 The experience gained from workplace while using the tool is irreplaceable.

-Second thing is downloading the Study guide and making sure you know what you are trying to achieve and focus your further study towards the topics given in the study guide.
+The second thing is downloading the Study guide and making sure you know what you are trying to achieve and focus your further study towards the topics given in the study guide.

 The starting point for me with any exam is the Study Guide.
 This gives you details of the purpose and format of the exam, and then a point by point summary of the areas that you will be tested on and how much they count towards the overall mark.

 What happens next really depends on how you like to study – if you find videos the best way, the premier online training catalog has great material, including knowledge check questions throughout to see if any of it is sticking.
 If you don’t have access to that, there’s a huge amount on the Salesforce channel on youtube.

 Personally, I’m a big fan of the written word, so I’ll usually head to the online help and go straight to the Printable Tip Sheets and User Guides section.
 This is a collection of short documents that take you through setting up and using various aspects of the system.
 It is basically the same information as can be found elsewhere in the help, but each document is standalone and takes you through planning, configuration, rollout and day to day use.
 I find that reading through these documents while actually setting up and configuring a developer org really helps things stick in my mind.
 I also tend to scribble my own highly distilled notes at the same time, then write these up into a short ‘pass notes’ style document that I use to refresh my memory in the run-up to the exam.